I’ve delayed posting anything after my first entry in paralysis over perfection. Maybe I am terrible. Maybe I have nothing to say.

 Just do it.
 Move forward.
 Move anywhere.
 There were times in my life when I have thrown the cards up in the air, feeling them fall all around me, hitting my face, shifting my glasses.
 A right mess.
 I have crawled on my knees to pick them up and reorder them.
 Sat crying in the disarray, not knowing how to move.

-Is that what holds me back now?
-That fear of screwing up?
-Have I grown so conservative as I’ve grown older?
 I learned to ski late in life, in my mid-forties.
-I would watch the ski schools with their tiny students, 5 years olds following the instructor like ducklings, fearlessly flying down the mountain, as I worried how I would be transported if I should break a hip.
+I would watch the ski schools with their tiny students, 5 years olds following the instructor like ducklings, fearlessly flying down the mountain, as I crawled along, worried how I would be transported if I should break a hip.

 What I’ve discovered in skiing is that the more you try to control, the tenser your muscles grip, the more likely you are to fall and break a hip.

 There is much to learn from activity, from physicality.
 When we let things happen, they happen as they should.
-When we breathe, we can sink into that movement, whether it is skiing or running or living.
+When we breathe and relax, we can flow into that movement, whether it is skiing or running or living.

 So I decided I would leap out there and throw up posts like so much bad graffiti.
 Hell, there’s no one reading them anyway.
 I haven’t told anyone about this.
 So what am I afraid of?